4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 	- Acquire perm to reference memory location for reading/writing
 	- Goes hand in hand with relocation
 - Sharing
-	- Flexibility in protection to allow each process to access a portion
+	- Flexibility in protection to allow each process to access a portion of the original process memory instead of each having their own copies
 - Logical Organization
+	-
 - Physical Organization

 **Memory Partitioning**